Creating Value with ESG - Trinity Executive Education

 - Integrated reporting and benchmarking: Aligning ESG, UN SDGs and UNGPs

 - Reporting requirements and directives, mandatory and voluntary disclosure of ESG pillars and sub-pillars

 - An overview of major rating agencies, their metrics, methods and shortcomings

 - Stakeholder management

 Applicants without a degree are welcome to apply provided they can show a proven managerial track record.
-All applicants are required to have a minimum of 3 years professional or managerial work experience (this is in-line with entry criteria for other TBS post-experience postgraduate programmes such as the MBA and Executive MBA programmes).
+All applicants are required to have a minimum of 3 years of professional or managerial work experience (this is in line with entry criteria for other TBS post-experience postgraduate programmes such as the MBA and Executive MBA programmes).

 Participants enrolling in this course have two learning options:

 1. Electing to not undertake the assignment and assessment component and receive a Certificate of Completion upon successfully completing the programme

 2. Elect to enrol as a Micro-credential participant and undertake the assignment and assessment for the programme and be awarded an Executive Certificate and 5 ECTS (5 credits) which can be stacked towards a future diploma or degree.